xyedagun/tic-tac-toe-starwars/README.md

 ## Star Wars Edition
 =======

-##Tic-tac-toe game
+## Tic Tac Toe Game

 The goals of this project:
 * Use Javascript
-* Game for two players
+* Design game for two players
 * Play multiple games
-* Keep track the number of wins
+* Keep track of the number of wins

-HEAD
 ## Main Page
 ![Tic tac toe main page](images/main_page.jpg)